Special Weather Statement issued for Bears Paw Mountains and Southern Blaine by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-04 18:52:00 MST Expires: 2022-12-05 12:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Target Area: Cascade County below 5000ft; Gates of the Mountains; Judith Basin County and Judith Gap; Little Belt and Highwood Mountains; Southern High Plains; Upper Blackfoot and MacDonald Pass WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON MST MONDAY WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 5 PM MONDAY TO 5 PM MST TUESDAY * WHAT...For the first Winter Weather Advisory, snow.
-Additional snow accumulations between 1 and 3 inches.
-For the second Winter Weather Advisory, snow expected.
-Total snow accumulations between 1 and 3 inches.
-Winds gusting as high as 45 mph. * WHERE...Portions of central and north central Montana. * WHEN...For the first Winter Weather Advisory, until Noon MST Monday.
-For the second Winter Weather Advisory, from 5 PM Monday to 5 PM MST Tuesday. * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous. * ADDITIONAL DETAILS...Areas of blowing snow could reduce visibility at times.
+Effective: 2022-12-05 20:13:00 MST Expires: 2022-12-06 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions can be obtained by calling 5 1 1 or visiting the MDT Road Report website.
+Target Area: Cascade County below 5000ft; Eastern Glacier, Western Toole, and Central Pondera; Eastern Pondera and Eastern Teton; Eastern Toole and Liberty; Gates of the Mountains; Hill County; Judith Basin County and Judith Gap; Little Belt and Highwood Mountains; Northern High Plains; Southern High Plains; Upper Blackfoot and MacDonald Pass; Western and Central Chouteau County WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 5 PM MST TUESDAY * WHAT...Snow expected.
+Total snow accumulations between 2 and 5 inches.
+Winds gusting as high as 40 mph adjacent to terrain. * WHERE...Portions of central and north central Montana. * WHEN...Until 5 PM MST Tuesday. * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous.
+Plan on slippery road conditions. * ADDITIONAL DETAILS...Areas of blowing snow could reduce visibility at times.

 weather.gov